 “An apartment under the rubble.
 Excellent idea,” Godlight praises.

-“Thank you, my dear Christophe,” the friend says with a smile, shaking his hand.
+“Thank you, my dear Christopher,” the friend says with a smile, shaking his hand.

 “Allow me to introduce you,” Godlight says to the detective, shaking the hand of the second friend.
 “Gentlemen Traviss Bolton and Wallace Shane.
 Detective Wayne Caines.”